evanapplegate/evans_blog/posts/evans_thesis_notes.md

 # My least favorite ten thousand words

-To finish a cartography & GIS masters degree I had to make a map that required1) "basic command line" levels of computer literacyand2) guess at the physical phenomena that a grid of numbers expressing some radiometric quantity concerning earth's surface or atmosphere purported to relate toI failed, I spent like ~200 hours of work across months, emailing searching wandering around the space sciences engineering center laptop in hand.
+To finish a cartography & GIS masters degree at UW-Madison I had to make a map that required

+1) "Basic command line" levels of computer literacy

+2) A guess at the physical phenomena that a grid of numbers expressing some radiometric quantity concerning earth's surface or atmosphere purported to relate to

+I failed, I spent like ~200 hours of work across months, emailing, searching wandering around the space sciences engineering center laptop in hand.
 Had to abandon original topic re: "relationship between earth's surface brightness and earth's atmospheric-terrestrial energy balance," which was good, because I knew nothing and couldn't even make an educated guess.
 Gross scales, coarse materials, a ~3600x7200 grid of numbers was supposed to tell me about THE WHOLE PLANET EARTH'S exchange of photons?
+C'mon

-C'monMy notes file below, may you understand something called "White Sky Albedo" better than I did
+My notes file below, may you understand something called "White Sky Albedo" better than I did

 lmao i can’t even remember what I’m supposed to do! this shit hieroglyphics!